Plitvice Vs. Krka – Krka National Park Or Plitvice

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-I often get questions about picking between two of Croatia’s most amazing national parks: Plitvice Lakes and Krka.
+I often get questions about choosing between Croatia’s two most amazing national parks: Plitvice Lakes and Krka.
 It’s a tough choice, as both are undeniably stunning examples of natural beauty, each offering its unique set of natural wonders.

 If you’re trying to decide between the iconic turquoise lakes flowing below the wooden boardwalks of Plitvice or the accessible Krka waterfalls and Krka Monastery, you’re not alone.
 So, I’ve put together a guide that weighs up Krka vs Plitvice – to help you decide.